Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/data_movement.md

 As you can see from the Timeline Trace report, there is an overlap of the read, compute, and write operations between the first and second iterations, which improves the total execution time on the FPGA.

+4. Exit the SDAccel application to return to the terminal.

 ### Conclusion

    From the above Profile Summary and Timeline Trace reports, you can see that the total execution time on the FPGA improved, as the time spent on the FPGA improved from the previous step due to the overlap between the data transfer and compute.